hyprwm/hyprland-wiki/content/Nvidia/_index.md

 According to
 [Nvidia](https://developer.nvidia.com/blog/nvidia-transitions-fully-towards-open-source-gpu-kernel-modules/),
-the open source kernel modules are also recommended to be used by the architechtures Turing and Ampere.
+the open source kernel modules are also recommended to be used by the architectures Turing and Ampere.
 In short, this includes the 16xx and 20xx series of consumer cards and later.
 Your mileage may vary, so please try both of them if your card is supported by both.